Click Here for Our Recommended Antivirus for Your Device

 In case of violation of any law, the punishment is severe and varies across countries and their system of governance.

-The consequences of breaking a law often include fines, compensations, prison sentences which includes life imprisonment, discharges, etc.
+The consequences of breaking the law include fines, compensations, and prison sentences, including life imprisonment, discharges, etc.

 1. Marriage laws